snomiao/keyv-cached-with/README.md

 # keyv-cached-with

-HOF(High order function) to use keyv
+HOF(High order function) to cache a function with keyv

 ## Usage